-Member of staff responsible: R Hannon Date policy written: January 2019 Date approved by the full Governing body: (tbc) Date to be reviewed: January 2021
+Member of staff responsible: S Hothersall Date policy written: January 2024 Date approved by the full Governing body: (tbc)

+Date to be reviewed: January 2026

-Mission Statement
+Vision Statement

 Christ's love is in everything we do at Hoole St Michael.
-Our creative and high-attaining Church of England Primary School is safe, loving and supportive.
-We encourage the building of good relationships and friendship through respect, tolerance and understanding.
+Our creative and high-attaining of good relationships and friendship through respect, tolerance and understanding.
 Within our Christian family, where parents are our partners in all aspects of school life, we aim to inspire a love for learning within each and every child.